LeoLTM/acc-race-kiosk/interceptor/README.md

    BACKEND_PORT=8080
    RIG_ID=1
    ```
-4. Run `RaceInterceptor.exe` - no Python installation required!
+4. Run `Interceptor.exe` - no Python installation required!

-**Important**: The `.env` file must be in the same folder as `RaceInterceptor.exe`.
+**Important**: The `.env` file must be in the same folder as `Interceptor.exe`.
 The application is configured to look for `.env` relative to the executable's location, not the current working directory.

 Example directory structure:
 ```
 C:\RaceKiosk\
-├── RaceInterceptor.exe
+├── Interceptor.exe
 └── .env
 ```

 ### 6. Build Troubleshooting

 **".env file not found" errors**:
-- Ensure `.env` is in the **same directory** as `RaceInterceptor.exe`
+- Ensure `.env` is in the **same directory** as `Interceptor.exe`
 - The application looks for `.env` next to the executable, not in the working directory
 - Do NOT place `.env` in `AppData\Local\Temp` or other system folders